Spatial Transform Decoupling for Oriented Object Detection: Conclusion

 \section{Conclusion}

-This paper introduces a novel approach named Spatial Transform Decoupling (STD) for addressing oriented object detection in remote sensing scenarios.
-At the heart of STD is its architecture that separates the prediction process into stages, which is constructed using a Transformer decoder for feature extraction.
-Additionally, we enhance the decoupling process by incorporating cascaded activation masks, which introduce dense guidance into the self-attention mechanism.
-The extensive and convincing experiments have demonstrated the effectiveness of STD on multiple popular benchmarks.
+This paper introduces Spatial Transform Decoupling (STD), an oriented object detection method that separates the parameter prediction process into multiple disentangled stages.
+Such a decoupled process is further enhanced by incorporating cascaded activation masks, which introduce dense guidance into the self-attention mechanism.
+Extensive experiments have demonstrated the effectiveness of STD on multiple popular benchmarks.
 To the best of our knowledge, STD is a pioneering method that tackles oriented object detection in remote sensing with a structural perspective.
 Notably, the Transformer-based nature of STD enables seamless integration with various advanced pre-trained models, providing significant benefits to the research community.